alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 Examples are [GOV.UK](https://www.gov.uk), PM's dashboard, [FT webapp](http://apps.ft.com/ftwebapp/), [BBC Sport](http://m.bbc.co.uk/sport).

 #### Pros
-- It is your website, so costs are minimised and service iteration simplified
+- it is your website, so costs are minimised and service iteration simplified
-- Uses open standards (HTML5)
+- uses open standards (HTML5)
-- No gatekeepers to constrain access
+- no gatekeepers to constrain access
-- Performance still good
+- performance still good
-- Mobile web outstripping mobile app reach
+- mobile web outstripping mobile app reach
-- Clear winning strategy for ‘utility’ services which do not require complex device  features or persistence
+- clear winning strategy for ‘utility’ services which do not require complex device  features or persistence

 #### Cons
-- Not persistent on device
+- not persistent on device
-- Some device features unavailable (camera, address book)
+- some device features unavailable (camera, address book)
-- Requires internet connection
+- requires internet connection
-- Not snappy enough for some complex services (eg Spotify, Facebook, Skype)
+- not snappy enough for some complex services (eg Spotify, Facebook, Skype)
-- No ‘download and buy’ revenue stream
+- no ‘download and buy’ revenue stream

 ## Rationale for the government's position